exercism/problem-specifications/workflows/README.md

 > **Not ready?** / **Complex?**
 >
-> Before implementing this optimization, it may be ignored!
+> Before implementing this optimization, it may be safely ignored!
 The migration guide hints at adding at a later stage.
-If the input arguments are ignored, all the checks are running on all the exercises. **This is perfectly fine**.
+If the input arguments are ignored, all the checks will run on all the exercises. **This is perfectly fine**.
 It will just take longer.

-### Integrity
+### Integrity checks

-If the track has a single "top-level" dependency file and/or other configuration files, add an [integrity][wiki-integrity] step (to exist alongside a `scripts/sync` or `bin/sync`, which would copy all configuration files to all exercises) that ensures the top-level/base files are the same as the one copied to the exercise directories.
-Now dependencies can be updates, synced across the repository, and ensures that all exercises have the same configuration.
+If the track has a single "top-level" dependency file and/or other configuration files, add an [integrity][wiki-integrity] step (that exists alongside a `scripts/sync` or `bin/sync`, which would copy all configuration files to all exercises), which ensures that the top-level/base files are the same as the one copied to the exercise directories.
+Now dependencies can be updated, synced across the repository, and we can ensure that all exercises have the same configuration.

 A common way to accomplish this is to use a checksum.
 Ubuntu (and various other Linux distributions) comes with a tool called `sha1sum`, but using _whichever_ method to hash or reduce the configuration file (md5, sha1, crc32) to a checksum value, would work: